- Master of Arts in Education and Human Development in the field of organizational leadership and learning

 Identification of actions that can help increase the capacity to learn.
 Emphasis on experimental learning and critical reflection.

-Supervised experience in selected areas of human resource development and adult education.
+Supervised experience in selected areas of leadership, learning, and/or change.
 Admission by permission of the program advisor.

 HOL 6742.
 Design of Adult Learning Interventions.
 3 Credits.